 The Transcendent Down Hoody comes in many colors but most feature the juxtaposition of two contrasting schemes.
 Our test model reminded us of the grey granite covered in green lichen found in the high country.

 The Transcendent Hoody is a great stash-away layer for big ski tours or climbs of big cold peaks like Denali or Rainier.
 It also serves well as a light belay jacket, as it includes two giant internal stash pockets for storing extra items such as climbing shoes or water bottles.
-We liked how small this jacket packed down, much smaller than in previous years.
-It was a little bit smaller than The North Face Morph Hoodie, but much easier to stuff into its own pocket.
+We liked how small this jacket packed down, much smaller than in previous years, and it stashes into its own pocket with ease.

 We have also found that the down of the Transcendent Hoody has shown little to no loss of loft after languishing at the bottom of packs, being used as a pillow, and used daily for months.
 One of the better characteristics of this jacket, we awarded it eight out of 10 points.